censorship-no-archive/ceno1/ceno-chrome/README.md

 It exists to solve the problem of HTTPS being incompatible with CeNo.
 Below is an explanation of this problem.

+A browser plugin was chosen as the vehicle for this solution to be manifested within because they are granted a great deal of control of the browser they are installed in.
+Such control is necessary to overcome the browser's earnest efforts to encrypt traffic to sites with known certificates, or that use HSTS.

 ## HTTPS Incompatibility

 There are two problems caused by the use of HTTPS with CeNo.
 The first affects CeNo